1MahdiR/100-days-of-code/log.md

 **Thoughts:** I started another project from 'Front End Development Libraries Projects' in free-code-camp website.
 It's a 25+5 clock (Pomodoro timer).
 I had some struggles with js but it was no big deal.
 The other parts (such as CSS and ...) are quite easy.
 I think tommorrow I can finish this project.

 **Link to work:** [Build a 25 + 5 Clock](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-25--5-clock)

+### Day 4: Sep 24, 2022

+**Today's Progress**: Finished '25+5 Clock' project

+**Thoughts:** I finished '25+5 Clock' project.
+Overall it was an easy challenge. and there is a lot you can add to make it a bit more challenging.